Myall Creek massacre: First trial

 R. v.
-Kilmeister (No. 1) – The station hutkeeper, George Anderson, the only white witness, was the key witness for the prosecution, conducted by Plunkett and Roger Therry as his junior counsel.
+Kilmeister (No. 1) – The station hutkeeper, George Anderson, was the only white witness and key for the prosecution, conducted by Attorney General Plunkett and Roger Therry as his junior counsel.
 He told the court how the eleven men had tied the victims together, and led them away.
 He also said that Edward Foley, one of the perpetrators, had shown him a sword covered with blood.
 Anderson's testimony was supported by William Hobbs and Magistrate Day, who had conducted the police investigation.
-The defence's case solely rested on the argument that the bodies could not be identified accurately.
+The defence's case rested solely on the argument that the dismembered bodies could not be identified accurately.